-In order to check a possible time variation of the fine structure constant, some methods to constrain the runaway dilaton model using astronomical data have been developed.
-By using galaxy clusters observations, for instance, the Ref. \cite{colaco2017} proposed an approach by using gas mass fraction (GMF) measurements of these structures and luminosity distances of type Ia supernovae (SNe Ia) to put constraints on $\Delta \alpha/\alpha$.
-The GMF measurements used in this analysis were obtained via the Sunyaev-Zeldovich (SZ) effect at 148 GHz by the Atacama Cosmology Telescope, and the SNe Ia data considered was the Union2.1 compilation.
-The results showed no evidence for $\Delta \alpha /\alpha\neq 0$.
-More recently, in \cite{colaco2019} is shown that the scaling-relation $Y_{SZ}D_{A}^{2}/C_{XSZ}Y_X$ can also be used to put constrain on the runaway dilaton model, where $Y_{SZ}D_{A}^{2}$ is the integrated comptonization parameter of a galaxy cluster obtained via SZ effect observations multiplied by its angular diameter distance ($D_A$), $Y_X$ is the counterpart in X-ray, and $C_{XSZ}$ is an arbitrary constant.
-In particular, the authors found that $Y_{SZ}D_{A}^{2}/C_{XSZ}Y_X \propto \alpha^{3.0}$ by considering a direct relation between a time variation of the fine structure constant and a deviation of the cosmic distance duality relation.
-By using 61 measurements of this ration provided by the Planck Collaboration, the authors discussed new bounds on a possible time variation of $\alpha$ in $2\sigma$ of confidence level (see a new analysis in \cite{kbora}).
-Several other tests which are capably of probing such time variation of $\alpha$ with galaxy cluster data have been emerging since then (see e.g. \cite{colaco2020,holanda2016.1,holanda2016.2} and references therein).
+In order to check a possible temporal variation of the fine-structure constant in runaway dilaton scenarios, some methods using astronomical data have been developed in recent years.
+By using galaxy clusters observations, for instance, the Ref. \cite{colaco2017} proposed an approach by using gas mass fraction (GMF) measurements and luminosity distances of type Ia supernovae (SNe Ia) to put constraints on $\Delta \alpha/\alpha$.
+The GMF measurements used in the analyses were obtained via the Sunyaev-Zeldovich (SZ) effect at 148 GHz by the Atacama Cosmology Telescope, and the SNe Ia data from the Union2.1 compilation.
+The results showed no strong evidence for $\Delta \alpha /\alpha\neq 0$.
+More recently, the Ref. \cite{colaco2019} argued that the galaxy cluster scaling-relation $Y_{SZ}D_{A}^{2}/C_{XSZ}Y_X$ can also be used to put constraints on the runaway dilaton model.
+The authors found that $Y_{SZ}D_{A}^{2}/C_{XSZ}Y_X \propto \alpha^{3}$ by considering a direct relation between a temporal variation of the fine-structure constant and a possible deviation of the cosmic distance duality relation (see also \cite{kbora}).
+Once again, the results showed no strong evidence for $\Delta \alpha /\alpha\neq 0$.
+Several other tests capable of probing such temporal variation of $\alpha$ with galaxy cluster observations have been emerging since then (see e.g. \cite{colaco2020,holanda2016.1,holanda2016.2} and references therein).